 d.
-Vapors from each Glycol Dehydrator Flash Tank shall be captured and sent either sent to the flame zone of the reboiler as fuel or to the associated enclosed flare for destruction using a closed vent system.
-The closed vent system shall meet the requirements given under 4.1.10; and e.
+Vapors from each Glycol Dehydrator Flash Tank shall be captured and sent either to the flame zone of the reboiler as fuel or, when the reboiler is not operating, automatically re-routed to the storage tanks using a closed vent system that meets the requirements given under 4.1.11.
+Flash tank gases shall not be released directly into the atmosphere.
+As vapors from the storage tanks are controlled, captured, and recycled back into the system using a VRU/VRU system, the flash tank gases are estimated to controlled at a minimum of 98%;

+e.
 40 CFR 63, Subpart HH: Applicability and Designation of Affected Source